hsviscarra/RealEstateAnalysis/README.md

 that occure between October 1 (year at time t) and September 30 (year at time t+1) of each year.
 For instance, sales from 2020 are from 10/01/2020 to
 9/30/2021.
 For each sale record, the file includes: town, property address, date of sale, property type (residential, apartment, commercial, industrial or vacant land), sales price, and property assessment.

+The data architecture used in this project is summarized in the following diagram:

 <img src="https://raw.githubusercontent.com/hsviscarra/RealEstateAnalysis/main/Static_files/Data%20Architecture.png">

-### 3.1 Technologies used
+The technologies used in the project are:

 - Cloud: Google Cloud (GCP)
 - Workflow orchestration: Mage
 - Data Warehouse: BigQuery
 - Batch processing: DBT
 - Dashboard: Google Data Cloud

-The pipeline consisted of the following steps:

 The pipeline comprised the following steps: